-https://hscb.sharepoint.hscni.net/sites/pmsi/isdq/SitePages/Technical%20Guidance.aspx for recording;
+https://hscb.sharepoint.hscni.net/sites/pmsi/isdq/SitePages/Technical%20Gu idance.aspx for recording;

-- ICATS waiting times and activity (including paper triage) - Biologic therapies activity. - Cancer related information. - · Centralised funding waiting list validation. - Patients treated (IP/DC) or seen (OP) by an independent sector provider. - Obstetric and midwifery activity. - Outpatients who are to be treated for Glaucoma. - Management of referrals for outpatient services. - Rapid angina assessment clinic (RAAC). - Regional assessment and surgical centres. - Management of waiting times of patients who transfer between NHS sites (either within NI or the rest of the UK). - Patients who are to be treated as part of a waiting list initiative / additional in house activity. - Recording Consultant Virtual Outpatient Activity (June 2020)
+- ICATS waiting times and activity (including paper triage). - Patients treated (IP/DC) or seen (OP) by an independent sector provider. - Management of waiting times of patients who transfer between NHS sites (either within NI or the rest of the UK). - Patients who are to be treated as part of a waiting list initiative / additional in house activity. - Recording Consultant Virtual Outpatient Activity (June 2020). - AHP Virtual Consultation Guidance (to be issued).